-Icon Cancer Centre, previously known as Central Comprehensive Cancer Centre, is made up of some of Hong Kong’s most experienced medical oncologists, and is proud to be part of the Icon Group.
+Icon Cancer Centre, previously known as Central Comprehensive Cancer Centre, is proud to be part of the Icon Group.

 Integrated Clinical Oncology Network Pty Ltd and its subsidiaries (the “Icon Group”, “we” or “us”) is committed to providing exceptional cancer care and treatment and to protecting your Personal Information while doing so.

 Key terms used in this policy are as follows:

 |Personal Information||means information or an opinion about an identified individual, or an individual who is reasonably identifiable:

 (a) whether the information or opinion is true or not; and

 (b) whether the information or opinion is recorded in a material form or not.

 Personal Information as used in this policy covers Health Information and Sensitive Information.